Palmidence/Rules/en.md

 7. Do not cooperate with the enemy team in order to give your team a disadvantage.
 8. As a spectator, do not give out tactical information that could potentially give a team or any player in game an advantage over others.
 9. Combat logging (logging off or leaving your team in anticipation of dying) is strictly not permitted.
+10. In elimination gamemodes, you are not allowed to hide or camp in a difficult position where you cannot normally access.

 ### C. Client Modifications